magmide/magmide/posts/design-of-magma.md

 ## Builtin syntax for tuple-like and record-like types

-In Coq all types are just inductive types, and those that only have one constructor are essentially equivalent to tuple or records types in other languages.
+In Coq all types are just inductive types, and those that only have one constructor are essentially equivalent to tuple or record types in other languages.
 This means that *all* data accesses have to ultimately desugar to `match` statements.

 This cleanliness is fine and ought to remain that way in the kernel, but we don't have to make users deal with this distinction in their own code.
 Although Coq has somewhat supported these patterns with `Record` and primitive projections and other constructs, the implementation is cluttered and confusing.